mathis-tryla/z-devsecops-cloud/README.md

 ## CI/CD

-The project is tested, compiled and deployed through a CI/CD pipeline implemented on Github Actions.
+The project is tested, compiled and deployed through a CI/CD pipeline implemented on GitHub Actions.

 ### How does the CI work ?